Paszymaja/ZSBRybnik/README.md

 Jakub Bawor
 Wojtek Buczko

-## Used libraries, frameworks and packages:
+## Used libraries, frameworks and packages in some workspaces:

+### ZSBRYBNIK/website

 - @mdi/js
 - @mdi/react
 - chart.js